RigidSeine/chat-less/chat-less_notes.md

 # Installation - Server-side Dependencies
 - Ran `npm i axios cors express socket.io dotenv`
   - Axios is for making API requests
-  - CORS is Cross-Origin Resource Sharing - allowing for requests to be made from one website to another in the browser.
+  - CORS is Cross-Origin Resource Sharing - allowing for HTTP requests to be made from one website to another in the browser.
 This is required for Socket.IO.
+This can be implemented securely by using a whitelist using the `Access-Control-Allow-Origin` request header.
-  - Express is a convenient NodeJS framework.
+  - Express is a convenient NodeJS framework for doing back-end (in contrast to using React for front-end.
+Although we're using React routing for this one).
+We want Express to make use of middleware.
   - Dotenv is for loading environment variables (e.g. Secrets!)
 - Also ran `npm i -D nodemon`
   - The `-D` argument is to install the package as a dev dependency.